 - Choose safe mode with command prompt

 - Launch anti-malware programs from your USB drive

-- Reboot, update your regular antivirus, scan with it and with Spyhunter, Hitman Pro or other tools that can remove additional infections.
+- Reboot, update your regular antivirus, scan with it and with Spyhunter, [hitman, Malwarebytes Anti-Malware or other tools that can remove additional infections.